contextCode/Movie_Info_Website/README.md

-# Netflix Clone
+# Movie Website Clone

-A Netflix clone built to showcase my programming skills and serve as a portfolio project.
+A Movie Website clone built to showcase my programming skills and serve as a portfolio project.

 ## Features